Does Betaine Supplementation Improve Strength?

-To start off with, betaine is a nutrient which functions a methyl donor in various chemical processes in your body.
+To start off with, betaine is a nutrient that functions as a methyl donor in various chemical processes in your body.
 It’s actually found in various foods such as beets, broccoli, spinach, and shellfish.
-Donation of methyl molecules is important both for cellular reproduction and for the health of your liver.
-Vitamins B6, B12, Folic acid and SAMe or s-adenosyl methionine are other examples of methyl donors.
+The donation of methyl molecules is important both for cellular reproduction and for the health of your liver.
+Vitamins B6, B12, Folic acid, and SAMe or s-adenosyl methionine are other examples of methyl donors.

 Why is betaine important for your health?

 Though the evidence is still not conclusive, studies in rat models suggest that betaine may protect against fatty deposits in the liver.
 As well, betaine may protect the brain against the effects of chronic alcohol consumption.
 Both of these effects may be beneficial to those who suffer from alcohol dependency or alcoholism.